gloriagrama/tcrgen_structure_analysis/README.md

 # TCRGen Structural Analysis
-Analysis pipeline for generated TCR cdr3b structural modelling and evaluation using modified TCRDock pipeline
+Pipeline for modeling and evaluating T-cell receptor (TCR) CDR3β loop structures from generated sequences, using a modified TCRDock and AlphaFold pipeline.

 ## Compile experimentally solved structures
-Search the [TCR3d Database](https://tcr3d.ibbr.umd.edu/mhc1_chains) for solved TCR–pMHC structures corresponding to the generated epitopes and extract the associated PDB IDs. cdr3a and cdr3b sequence annotations can be identified in the structures drop down (alpha and beta respectively) for each PDB ID.
+Access TCR3d Database for pMHC–TCR complex structures associated with your epitope(s).
+From each PDB entry, extract:

+    Peptide

+    CDR3α and CDR3β (available under the “structures” dropdown: alpha and beta fields)

-Run the TCR alpha and beta chains through [ANARCI](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabpred/anarci/) to identify V and J gene usage.
+Run [ANARCI](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabpred/anarci/) (with --ig_seqtype TCR) on α and β chains to determine V and J gene usage.

-Write all solved structure information to a compiled metadata file containing the following required columns:
+Write metadata to a .csv file with the following required fields:

 `{'Peptide', 'TRAV', 'TRAJ', 'CDR3α', 'TRBV', 'TRBJ', 'CDR3β', 'PDB ID'}`

 ### Determine fidelity of TCRDock predictions

-Before aligning generated CDR3β sequences to experimental counterparts, ensure that the predicted structures do not deviate significantly from the solved structures.
+Prior to sequence alignment, compare relaxed predicted structures to the solved experimental ones using Cα RMSD.
-Use RMSD as the structural similarity metric, and filter out predictions with an RMSD greater than 2 Å to retain only high-confidence models. (see rmsd.ipynb)
+Filter out predictions with an RMSD greater than 2 Å to retain only high-confidence models. (see rmsd.ipynb)

 ## Alphafold env
 Run alphafold_env.yaml (based on Alphafold and TCRDock requirements), tensorflow-cpu had a tendency to silently upgrade and cause dependancy conflicts so ensure that you are running 2.12.0.